noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 13/1/2022 18:00 **Francesca** without any doubt says: "Cosa Nostra rule."
 Ok, I'm not a mafia I'm a citizen for me is not important your slavery market Francesca.
 Stop doing sexual violence to me.
 - 13/1/2022 18:55 **Francesca** follow to death threat me and to say that she will order my kidnap.
 Another time Francesca?
 - 13/1/2022 22:56 **Francesca** in a delirium: "you don't understand that I've got all Mafia below my feet".
 Stupid what you have got is a service that you rent to Mafia and others like terrorist.
 Sweetie prepare yourself to live in two squares meters.
+- 14/1/2022 03:52 It's one week that **Francesca** doesn't let me sleep.
+This night she is delirious about cocaine and drug abuse.
+What she takes to achieve don't sleep one day.
+I don't really know how much barbiturates and amphetamine she takes.
+- 15/1/2022 **Francesca** doesn't stop a minute to torture.
+This monster totally, but totally, addicted to drug abuse follow to torture me every day and every night.
+Stop.
+She is totally but totally crazy, she is saying "Riccardo why you don't go to a doctor to stop drug abuse".
+Dear Francesca I don't even know what are you saying, remember that I'm victim of human trade and that your family have trafficked myself.
+I know all about your family, what Mafias are involved with you and what have you done in human traffic.
+I know that you've got assassinated various persons and that you're a terrorist.
+Go to sleep sometimes Francesca, sleep deprivation have totally destroyed yourself.
+Don't take drug Francesca.
+You're crazy.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)